nimh-dsst/labarchives-api/docs/source/quick_start/first_calls.rst

          client = Client()

-   .. tab-item:: As Constructor Arguments
+   .. tab-item:: Constructor Arguments
       :sync: explicit

-      You can pass the credentials directly when creating the :class:`~labapi.client.Client`.
-Note that hardcoding credentials in your scripts is generally not recommended for security reasons.
+      You can also pass the credentials directly when creating the client:

       .. code-block:: python